mathjax/MathJax/docs/html/_sources/tex.txt

 TeX and LaTeX math delimiters
 =============================

-By default, the `tex2jax` preprocesor defines the LaTeX math delimiters, which are ``\(...\)`` for in-line math, and ``\[...\]`` for displayed equations.
+By default, the `tex2jax` preprocessor defines the LaTeX math delimiters, which are ``\(...\)`` for in-line math, and ``\[...\]`` for displayed equations.
 It also defines the TeX delimiters ``$$...$$`` for displayed equations, but it does **not** define ``$...$`` as in-line math